 COVID-19 spreads mainly from person-to-person through respiratory droplets and aerosols.
-If you find out that you’ve been in close contact with someone with COVID-19, you may be at risk of infection.
-Learn more about what it means to be a close contact and what you should do once it’s been determined that you’ve been exposed to COVID-19.
+If you find out that you’ve been in close contact with someone with COVID-19, you are at risk of infection.
+Learn more about what it means to be a close contact and what to do once it’s been determined that you’ve been exposed to COVID-19.

 What is a "close contact"?